Innoactive/Innoactive-Portal-Omniverse-Extension/README.md

 - Ensure that the user has a Innoactive Portal account (Click "Invite user" button if needed)
 - Ensure that the user has access permissions for the selected Omniverse runtime

-Please contact Innoactive Support for any questions (support@innoactive.de)
+Please contact [Innoactive Support](https://www.innoactive.io/support) for any questions